ammezie/android-pubchat/readme.md

 And finally, start the application by doing the following:
 ```
 react-native start
-//in another terminal, run the one below.
+// in another terminal, run the one below.
 react-native run-android
-//fire up one last terminal and run the following:
+// fire up one last terminal and run the following:
 node server.js
 ```